The Kid from Tomkinsville

 John R. Tunis

-I should know.
-At age 8, I read my first Tunis novel.
-By age 10, I’d read them all.
+I read my first John Tunis novel when I was 8.
+By 10, I’d read them all.
 In my 20s, I revisited my childhood favorite — the first book in the series, "The Kid from Tomkinsville" — and found it held up admirably.

 The Kid is Roy Tucker, a pitcher from a little town in Connecticut.
 He’s working at MacKenzie’s drug store "on the corner of South Main" and pitching local ball when a scout from the Brooklyn Dodgers shows up to watch another player.
 He ends up signing Roy.